lucsedirae/godot_ai_assistant/README.md

 ## License

-This project is provided as-is for educational purposes.
+This project is subject to the terms of the GNU Public License 3.0 as described in LICENSE.md